Azure-Samples/active-directory-cordova-graphapi/README.md

 8. Enter a Redirect Uri value of your choosing and of form http://AADGraphClient.
 NOTE: there are certain platform specific features that can only be leveraged by using Redirect Uri values in specific formats.
 We will add guidance about this soon.
 9. While still in the Azure portal, click the Configure tab of your application.
 10. Find the Client ID value and copy it aside, you will need this later when configuring your application.
-11. In the Permissions to Other Applications configuration section, ensure that "Access your organization's directory", "Enable sign-on and read user's profiles", "Read directory data" and "Read and write directory data" are selected under "Delegated permissions" for Windows Azure Active Directory.
+11. In the Permissions to Other Applications configuration section, ensure that "Access your organization's directory" and "Enable sign-on and read user's profiles" are selected under "Delegated permissions" for Windows Azure Active Directory.
 Save the configuration.

 ### Step 2:  Clone or download this repository